efthemiosprime/theskimm-ios-assignment/README.md

 An example iPhone app that displays current and historical (2 weeks) exchange rates in EUR using Bitcoin Price Index API.
 The app was built using MVVM architecture.
 ## Notes
-I used Model View to consume endpoints with `CoinDeskService` and notify View Controller using a closure.
-In `PriceListViewModel` there are `didUpateHistoricalValue` and `didUpdateCurrentValue`, `PriceListViewController` listen for these two closures to be triggered and update the UI. `PriceListViewModel` is also responsible for polling current BTC value every 60 seconds.
+I used Model View to consume endpoints with `CoinDeskService` and to notify View Controller using closures.
+In `PriceListViewModel`, the two closures are: `didUpateHistoricalValue` and `didUpdateCurrentValue`. `PriceListViewController` listens for these two closures to be triggered and then updates the UI. `PriceListViewModel` is also responsible for polling current BTC value every 60 seconds.
 This flow is also adapted in `DetailViewModel`.

 * Services/CoinDeskAPI.swift
     * Request enumeration maps encodes and build URLS, convenient service for consuming endpoints